This post may contain affiliate links, view our disclaimer for details.

 This sparkling lavender gin cocktail, or lavender Tom Collins, is made with a unique homemade lavender simple syrup and freshly juiced lemons for a refreshing Spring or Summer happy hour drink!
 This craft cocktail has a balanced lemony flavor and subtle floral notes with hints of vanilla.

-- Customizable: this recipe can be made with or without gin!
+- Customizable: It can be made with or without gin!
 Make it into a sweet sparkling lavender lemonade mocktail!

 This cocktail recipe is incredibly easy and only takes a few simple ingredients to make.
 The only ingredient you may need to order online is this dried lavender.
 You should also be able to find it at specialty grocery stores.
 I was able to find mine at World Market.